heslabs/DroneVLA/README.md

 VIO works by fusing two distinct types of data to determine the device's pose (position and orientation):

-* Visual Odometry (VO): Cameras track features in the surrounding environment from frame to frame to estimate movement.
+* **Visual Odometry (VO)**: Cameras track features in the surrounding environment from frame to frame to estimate movement.
-* Inertial Measurement Unit (IMU): Sensors like accelerometers and gyroscopes monitor motion, acceleration, and rotation rates.
+* **Inertial Measurement Unit (IMU)**: Sensors like accelerometers and gyroscopes monitor motion, acceleration, and rotation rates.
-* Sensor Fusion: Algorithms such asKalman filters integrate these inputs to compensate for each other's weaknesses, such as lighting issues (visual) or sensor bias/drift (inertial).
+* **Sensor Fusion**: Algorithms such asKalman filters integrate these inputs to compensate for each other's weaknesses, such as lighting issues (visual) or sensor bias/drift (inertial).